-HUD requires the PHA to aid families in their housing search by providing the family with a list of landlords or other parties known to the PHA who may be willing to lease a unit to the family, or to help the family find a unit.
-Although the PHA cannot maintain a list of owners that are prequalified to participate in the program, owners may indicate to the PHA their willingness to lease a unit to an eligible HCV family, or to help the HCV family find a unit [24 CFR 982.301(b)(11)].
+HUD requires the PHA to assist families in their housing search by providing the family with a list of landlords or other parties known to the PHA who may be willing to lease a unit to the family, or to help the family find a unit.
+Although the PHA cannot maintain a list of owners that are pre-qualified to participate in the program, owners may indicate to the PHA their willingness to lease a unit to an eligible HCV family, or to help the HCV family find a unit [24CFR 982.301(b)(11)].

-Owners that wish to indicate their willingness to lease a unit to an eligible HCV family or to help the HCV family find a unit must notify the CCHA.
-The CCHA will maintain a listing of such owners and provide this listing to the HCV family as part of the informational briefing packet.

-When a family approaches an owner to apply for tenancy, the owner is responsible for screening the family and deciding whether to lease to the family, just as the owner would with any potential tenant.
-The CCHA has no liability or responsibility to the owner or other persons for the family's behavior or suitability for tenancy.
+Owners that wish to indicate their willingness to lease a unit to an eligible HCV family or to help the HCV family find a unit must notify the PHA.
+The PHA will maintain a listing of such owners and provide this listing to the HCV family as part of the informational briefing packet.
+When a family approaches an owner to apply for tenancy, the owner is responsible for screening the family and deciding whether to lease to the family, just as the owner would with any potential unassisted tenant.
+The PHA has no liability or responsibility to the owner or other persons for the family's behavior or suitability for tenancy.
 See chapters 3 and 9 for more detail on tenant family screening policies and process.

-If the owner is willing, the family and the owner must jointly complete a Request for Tenancy Approval (RFTA, Form HUD 52517), which constitutes the family's request for assistance in the specified unit, and which documents the owner's willingness to lease to the family and to follow the program's requirements.
-When submitted to the CCHA, this document is the first step in the process of obtaining approval for the family to receive the financial assistance it will need in order to occupy the unit.
-Also submitted with the RFTA is a copy of the owner's proposed dwelling lease, including the HUD-required Tenancy Addendum (Form HUD-52641-A).
+If the owner is willing, the family and the owner must jointly complete a Request for Tenancy Approval (RTA, Form HUD 52517), which constitutes the family's request for assistance in the specified unit, and which documents the owner's willingness to lease to the family and to follow the program's requirements.
+When submitted to the PHA, this document is the first step in the process of obtaining approval for the family to receive the financial assistance it will need in order to occupy the unit.
+Also submitted with the RTA is a copy of the owner's proposed dwelling lease, including the HUD-required Tenancy Addendum (Form HUD-52641-A).
 See Chapter 9 for more detail on request for tenancy approval policies and process.
-HUD regulations stipulate that an assisted tenancy can be approved only under certain

-HUD regulations stipulate that an assisted tenancy can be approved only under certain conditions.
+HUD regulations stipulate requirements for the approval of an assisted tenancy.
 The owner must be qualified to participate in the program [24 CFR 982.306].
 Some owners are precluded from participating in the program, or from renting to a particular family, either because of their past history with this or another federal housing program, or because of certain conflicts of interest.
 Owner qualifications are discussed later in this chapter.
 The selected unit must be of a type that is eligible for the program [24 CFR 982.305(a)].
 Certain types of dwelling units cannot be assisted under the HCV program.
 Other types may be assisted under certain conditions.
-In addition, the owner must document legal ownership of the specified unit.
 See chapter 9 for more detail on unit eligibility policies and process.
 The selected unit must meet HUD's Housing Quality Standards (HQS) and/or equivalent state or local standards approved by HUD [24 CFR 982.305(a)].
-The CCHA will inspect the owner's dwelling unit at various stages of HCV program participation, to ensure that the unit continues to meet HQS requirements.
-See chapter 8 for a discussion of the HQS standards, as well as the process for HQS inspections at initial lease-up and throughout the family's tenancy.
+The PHA will inspect the owner's dwelling unit at least annually to ensure that the unit continues to meet HQS requirements.
+See chapter 8 for a discussion of the HQS standards and policies for HQS inspections at initial leaseup and throughout the family's tenancy.